harveywilliams56/harveywilliams56.github.io/Photography.md

 permalink: /photography
 ---
 <div><p>
+>To see life; to see the world; to eyewitness great events [...]
+>to see and take pleasure in seeing; to see and be amazed; to see and be instructed...

+--- Prospectus for LIFE magazine (1936)

 I offer portrait and event photography for academic and professional settings, including conferences, talks, and society events.
 Send me an email if you are interested in booking.

 </p></div>
 <div>